 - In addition to your favorite plants, consider adding some medicinal plants or herbs to your garden like Echinacea, Lavender or Chamomile.

 Don’t forget to make time to enjoy your garden.
 During potentially difficult times, small yet meaningful enhancements in a healing environment offer opportunities for reflection and encouragement.

 The Artist in Residence Program, a partnership between Renown Health, Sierra Arts, and the University of Nevada School of Medicine, is dedicated to connecting fourth year medical school students with the power of the arts.
 This program supports the integration of the arts, including literary, performing and visual arts and design with the student experience in healthcare and community settings for therapeutic, educational, and expressive purposes.

 Our Healing Arts Program is made possible thanks to our community partners:

-If you are interested in supporting the Healing Arts Program at Renown Health, or if you would like more information, please contact Renown Health Foundation at 775-982-5545.
-If you are a patient, please talk to your nurse.
+If you are interested in supporting the Healing Arts Program at Renown Health, please contact the Renown Health Foundation at 775-982-5545.

 If you would like more information regarding Renown Healing Arts programs or to learn how you can get involved, please contact Danae Lear, Service Excellence Liaison at 775-982-4768 or firstname.lastname@example.org.